 20. Business consulting services

-When starting your own business, most people make many mistakes that waste their time and resources.
-A business consultant can help such individuals identify key areas where they might be failing and provide solutions to correct the problem quickly.
+When starting a business, most people make mistakes that waste their time and resources.
+A business consultant can help such individuals identify key areas where they might fail and provide solutions to quickly quickly quickly correct the problem.

-This type of service offers you an opportunity to become your boss and determine your rates.
+This service allows you to become your boss and determine your rates.
 You can also start this business from home.
-However, you will need to understand the current business practices and trends thoroughly.
+However, you will need to thoroughly thoroughly thoroughly understand current business practices and trends.